 Audience Demographics

-Whether you’re using Google Ads, a social media platform, or native advertising, it’s important to know who you’re trying to reach.
-Each platform has its own unique demographics, with some attracting more women than men, some skewing younger, and some attracting users who have certain interests.
+Whether you’re using Google Ads, a social media platform, or Realize, it’s important to know who you’re trying to reach.
+Each platform has its own unique demographics, with some attracting more women than men, some skewing younger and some drawing users who have certain interests.
 Understanding that can help you pick the right Google Ads alternative.

 Budget